 FOR IMMEDIATE RELEASE

-AILA New England’s Statement on Work Permit Clinics for Newly Arrived Immigrants
+AILA New England’s Statement on the Success the of Work Permit Clinic for Newly Arrived Immigrants

-This is an unprecedented effort by the DHS and Commonwealth of Massachusetts and presents a special opportunity for new arrivals in shelters to submit an unprecedented number of applications in a very short time frame, with attorneys’ assistance.
+This was an unprecedented effort by USCIS and the Commonwealth of Massachusetts and truly highlights what can happen when state and federal agencies work together to address immigration issues in a cooperative, humane manner.
 Work authorization will afford these migrants a path to self-sufficiency and stability in the New England region and boost our local economy.

 As anticipated, our chapter members came out in strong support along with many other volunteers at the clinic.
 This is a momentous moment in immigration not only locally, but nationally.
 These clinics serve as a reminder of the welcoming spirit of New England, but also the United States.